-Safety Plans
+Safety Plans:

-CSC camps will have a developed COVID safety plans, detailing measures specific to the facilities.
+This document will serve as the safety plan specific to the CSC properties.
 These measures will be posted in the leaders guides alongside available at properties.

 If a participant develops symptoms that could be COVID-19 during or following camp, members of their pod/cohort will be notified in coordination with local health departments.